Listen to this article0:009:01

 What are the most dangerous intersections in Phoenix?

-According to the City of Phoenix Road Safety Action Plan adopted September 7, 2022, the intersection with the highest Intersection Safety Score in the city is 75th Avenue and Indian School Road, followed by 67th Avenue and Indian School Road, then 67th Avenue and McDowell Road.
-The plan's Table 3 ranks the top 20 by crash frequency, severity, and crash type.
-Five of those 20 intersections are on Indian School Road.
+According to the City of Phoenix Road Safety Action Plan adopted September 7, 2022, the intersection with the greatest crash risk in the city is 75th Avenue and Indian School Road, followed by 67th Avenue and Indian School Road, then 67th Avenue and McDowell Road.
+Five of the city's 20 most dangerous intersections are on Indian School Road.

 How many people have died on Indian School Road in Phoenix?